Geologic Mapping and Mineral Resources

 Research Associate 5

-Richard P. McCulloh holds a B.S. degree in geology from Oklahoma State University and an M.A. degree in geology from the University of Texas at Austin.
-He joined the Louisiana Geological Survey (LGS) in Baton Rouge after working for two years as a geologist for Conoco Minerals Inc. in the south Texas uranium district.
+Richard P. McCulloh holds a Bachelors of Science degree in geology from Oklahoma State University and an Masters of Arts degree in geology from the University of Texas at Austin.
+He joined the Louisiana Geological Survey in Baton Rouge after working for two years as a geologist for Conoco Minerals Inc. in the south Texas uranium district.
 Since joining LGS he has been involved in a variety of subsurface and surface geological investigations, with the overall focus of his efforts shifting from the subsurface Tertiary to the surface geology of Quaternary and Tertiary units.
-Areas of research interest and involvement (formal and informal) have included assessment of geopressured-geothermal potential; assessment of sedimentary uranium potential; stratigraphic configurations associated with Miocene growth faults; delineation of shale-filled channels in the Wilcox Group; surface and shallow-subsurface geology of emergent salt domes in coastal Louisiana; structural geomorphology as reflected in stream nets and alluvial courses; and surface geology at 1:24,000, 1:100,000, 1:250,000, and 1:500,000 scales.
-He has also done part-time work as an editorial assistant for Erico Inc. (precursor of Masera Corporation), an international petroleum consulting firm; and as an abstractor for Japanese Technical Information Service, a subsidiary of University Microfilms.
+Areas of research interest and involvement, formal and informal, have included assessment of geopressured-geothermal potential; assessment of sedimentary uranium potential; stratigraphic configurations associated with Miocene growth faults; delineation of shale-filled channels in the Wilcox Group; surface and shallow-subsurface geology of emergent salt domes in coastal Louisiana; structural geomorphology as reflected in stream nets and alluvial courses; and surface geology at 1:24,000, 1:100,000, 1:250,000, and 1:500,000 scales.
+He has also done part time work as an editorial assistant for Erico Inc., precursor of Masera Corporation, an international petroleum consulting firm; and as an abstractor for Japanese Technical Information Service, a subsidiary of University Microfilms.